desec-io/desec-stack/docs/rrsets.rst

 As an example, you can retrieve the IPv4 address(es) of your domain root by querying ``/api/v1/domains/:name/rrsets/@/A/``.

-**Pro tip:**: If you like to have the convenience of simple string expansion in the URL, you can add three dots after ``:subname``, like so::
+**Pro tip:** If you like to have the convenience of simple string expansion in the URL, you can add three dots after ``:subname``, like so::

     http GET \